tamaskis/Root_Finding_Toolbox-MATLAB/README.md

   - **toolbox** → Contains all the functions specific to this toolbox.

 **To install as a toolbox**, simply open "Root-Finding Toolbox.mltbx" in the "INSTALL" folder.
 MATLAB will automatically perform the installation and add all the functions included in the toolbox to the MATLAB search path.

+## Note

+All these functions have been published on GitHub and MATLAB File Exhange individually.
+The purpose of this toolbox is to provide an easy way to "install" these functions into MATLAB (i.e. add these functions to the MATLAB search path) so they are always available for use.